trolund/dotfiles/Readme.md

 5. **`utils.sh`**: script provides utility functions used by the other scripts.

+6. **`Manual-steps`**: contain a small guid to manual steps that could not be automated or is not automated yet.

 ## Prerequisites 🙏

 - **macOS**: The scripts are designed for use on macOS systems.